VinSalv/Vocal-Assistant/README.md

 The developed code is divided in the following folders/classes:
 -	The “bot” folder contains:
     -	Bot.py implementing class Bot related to ChatterBot which supports a communication and recognises specific commands;
-    -	VoiceAssistant.py implementing the voice and the recognition capabvility related to the bot.
+    -	VoiceAssistant.py implementing the voice and the recognition capability related to the bot.
 -	The “example_of_communication” folder contains text files to train the bot with an example of communication.
 -	The “models” folder contains files to recognise the voce offline.
--	The file db.sqlite3 contains your interaction with the bot in order to improve its comunication.
+-	The file db.sqlite3 contains your interaction with the bot in order to improve its communication.
 -	The class main.py which allows to initialize and start the bot.

 ## Biography